acewebsa/bookitfast-wp-plugin/readme.txt

 2. Activate the plugin through the 'Plugins' screen in WordPress.
 3. Navigate to Book It Fast in your WordPress admin menu.
 4. Go to Login Settings and enter your Book It Fast account credentials.
+5. Configure data sharing preferences in the plugin settings.
-5. Once authenticated, you can use the Book It Fast blocks in the Gutenberg editor to display booking calendars on your pages and posts.
+6. Once authenticated, you can use the Book It Fast blocks in the Gutenberg editor to display booking calendars on your pages and posts.

 == Frequently Asked Questions ==

 = Do I need a Book It Fast account to use this plugin? =

 Yes, you need an active Book It Fast account to use this plugin.
 You can sign up at https://bookitfast.app

+= What data is shared with Book It Fast? =

+When customers make bookings, their contact information, booking details, and payment data are securely transmitted to Book It Fast for processing.
+This data is handled according to Book It Fast's privacy policy.

 = How do I connect my WordPress site to Book It Fast? =